• About

 His writing has been published in The New York Times, The New Republic, Foreign Affairs, Foreign Policy, Politico, The Nation, Dissent, Jacobin, The Baffler, The American Prospect, and The Chronicle of Higher Education.
 His writing can also be found on his Substack, "Warfare and Welfare."

 He is currently writing a history of the War and Terror from the presidency of Bill Clinton to the present.
-He is also finalizing an co-edited volume with Daniel Bessner on Cold War liberalism, to be published by Cambridge University Press.
+He is also finalizing a co-edited volume with Daniel Bessner on Cold War liberalism, to be published by Cambridge University Press.

 • Books